coltonon/RegHookEx/README.md

 # RegHookEx
-External mid-function hooking method to retrieve register data
+External mid-function hooking method to retrieve register data.

 Here's some sample usage.
 I'm testing this on SWBF 2017, so if you have that, feel free to follow along.